 - Jacin Fitzgerald founded Jacin Fitzgerald Events, a full-service event planning company, in 2009.
 She is based in Atlanta but specializes in destination weddings and events.

 Even so, Moore—like other industry pros and couples planning weddings mid-pandemic, whether by choice or obligation (hello, nonrefundable deposits!)—has embraced the era of the socially distant wedding.
 He explains, "Throughout the course of my career, I have faced more than my fair share of challenges, so I have decided to look at planning weddings in the midst of a pandemic as another challenge."

 The specific challenges of planning a wedding mid-pandemic are ever-changing as rules and regulations are modified often and vary by location; however, one thing is clear: "For the immediate future, weddings and events will continue to 'look' and 'feel' differently," Moore says.

 This is the time to pivot whatever original daydreams you may have had into a version that will work with our current pandemic climate.

-Moore says, if you want to celebrate now or in the near future, it's time to accept this as a fact and accommodate accordingly.
+Moore says, if you want to celebrate in 2021, it's time to accept this as a fact and accommodate accordingly.
 "Couples and celebrants will have to be okay with this and begin to plan with a more intimate and more personable encounter in mind," he says.
 Jacin Fitzgerald of Jacin Fitzgerald Events agrees that flexibility is key for couples—with their wedding vision and, also, with their guest list at this time.
 “Be open to change," she advises.
 "This is the time to pivot whatever original daydreams you may have had into a version that will work with our current pandemic climate."

 To help, we asked more than a dozen wedding planners for their advice on planning a socially distant celebration.
 Read on for their creative ideas and solutions—you may even find some silver lining in their suggestions!